 \subsection{Example 1}

 Considering rotations in full three-dimensional space -- which requires to consider $SO(3)$ as gauge group -- present some computational complications due to the fact $SO(3)$ is not parallelizable and hence we need to introduce local charts (this is not a problem in principles but requires a heavier notation).
-Computations are usually performed via the Wei-Norman method \gcite{WNM1,WNM2,WNM3}, or we can use the embedding of $SO(3)$ in its covering group $SU(2)$ \gcite{Gil,Ham}.
+Computations are usually performed via the Wei-Norman method \cite{WNM1,WNM2,WNM3}, or we can use the embedding of $SO(3)$ in its covering group $SU(2)$ \cite{Gil,Ham}.